|

 What should I do if I think I have GERD?

-Avoid overeating and avoid those foods you know aggravate the symptoms – typically greasy foods, spicy foods and alcohol.
+Avoid overeating and avoid those foods you know aggravate the symptoms typically greasy foods, spicy foods and alcohol.

 See your doctor or GI doctor.

 In many cases special testing with EGD endoscopy (a flexible thin scope to look into the esophagus stomach under sedation) is appropriate.
 Also, other disorders can mimic GERD.
-Such disorders include stomach ulcers, heart disease and others.
-Accurate diagnosis is important.

 Why can’t I just take Tums, Zantac or Prilosec OTC?

 Those medicines will work for GERD, but it is important if symptoms are chronic that you know what your diagnosis is and that a proper evaluation be done.
-GERD is a chronic condition and getting things right the first time in terms of a treatment plan is important.
-Simple heartburn can have short term treatment.
-GERD usually require Long term maintenance.

 Can GERD be cured?